dainst/iiif_image_plug/README.md

 defmodule MyApp.IIIFPlug do
   use IIIFImagePlug.V3

-  # There are two required and some optional callbacks you have to implement, see the
+  # There are two required callbacks you have to implement, plus some optional callbacks you may implement.
+See the
-  # `IIIFImagePlug.V3`, `IIIFImagePlug.V3.InfoRequest` and `IIIFImagePlug.V3.DataRequest` modules
+  # `IIIFImagePlug.V3`, `IIIFImagePlug.V3.InfoRequest` and `IIIFImagePlug.V3.DataRequest` modules'
   # documentation for more.

   @impl true
   def info_request(identifier) do
-    # The first required callback lets you inject some metadata from your domain into the plug when it is generating
+    # The first required callback lets you inject some metadata from your application into the plug when it is responding to
-    # an information request (info.json) for a specific `identifier`, the only required field is `:path`, which tells
+    # an information request (info.json) for a specific `identifier`.
+The only required field is `:path`, which tells
     # the plug the file system path matching the given identifier.
 Here we simply assume the identifier matches the file name
     # in a flat single directory.
     {